msupply-foundation/unified-codes/README.md

 ## Build and release

-There was the option of running the data service within Docker - this hasn't been updated with the code rearrange, going to wait to hear if it is being used first!
-We were building a Docker image in CI, but this has been broken for a long time, so have taken this out for now.

-We also will need to make some updates to our release scripts since the code rearrange, and for the new frontend, but we'll cross that bridge when we get there :)
+We will need to make some updates to our release scripts since the code rearrange, and for the new frontend, but we'll cross that bridge when we get there :)

 ### Git hooks